Dedicated to Your Success

 Seven online MSN faculty members have been honored in the North Carolina Great 100 Nurses list.

-Annette Hines, RN, Ph.D., CNE, Assistant Professor, Chair for MSN
+Annette Hines, RN, Ph.D., CNE, Associate Professor

 Annette Hines is a recent graduate of The University of North Carolina at Greensboro.
 She has been a practicing nurse and/or nurse educator since graduation from the Bachelor of Science in nursing program at Duke University in 1984.
 She earned a Master of Science in Nursing degree from East Carolina University in 1990.
 Findings from her thesis, "The Effects of the Presence of a Spouse on the Stroke Rehabilitation Patient’s Adaptation," were published in The Journal of Rehabilitation Nursing.
 She has published on the topic of asthma as a health disparity in The Journal of Pediatric Nursing.